marcuswangweihow/FBDD/Frag_to_lead_4MZI/Preliminary Results/Readme.md

 The small and scattered appearance of the meshes is due to each cluster being based on only a handful of snapshots (5 per window by default) and the relatively short production run of 100 ps.
 As a result, the isomesh polygons are tiny and dispersed — the “hotspot” occupancy has not fully converged.
 Each mesh essentially reflects a limited number of probe binding events, rather than a fully sampled occupancy.
 Longer production runs (ns-scale) and more snapshots per window would yield smoother, more interpretable clusters.

-# Methanol occupancy maps per windows
+# Methanol occupancy maps per window (only 2 windows shown)
 <table style="border-collapse: collapse; border: none;">
   <tr>
     <td style="border: none; text-align: center;">